-Ultimately, you can feel more and more free by expanding the range of life experiences you welcome into your world.
+Ultimately, you can feel freer and freer by expanding the range of life experiences you welcome into your world.
 Instead of expending endless energy in resisting reality, welcome whatever arises, and allow them to change you.

 Equanimity offers the gift of freedom from the constant pull of emotions.

-This may be the most important practice for the emotionally intense individuals.
+This may be the most important practice for emotionally intense individuals.

-It is your ability to develop deep and meaningful relationships, to dive deep into sadness, to ponder death and parting, and to dance with existential angst, that differentiate you with the others.
+It is your ability to develop deep and meaningful relationships, to dive deep into sadness, to ponder death and parting, and to dance with existential angst, that makes your gift.
 Because passion is your core virtue, the courage to embrace impermanence is called for to preserve your natural vitality.

-A life well lived as a life well grieved.
-It is by cultivating the courage to dance with impermanence, losses and death that you can reap life of its fullest vitality.
+A life well-lived is a life well grieved.
+It is by cultivating the courage to dance with impermanence, losses and death that you can reap a life of its fullest vitality.

-Finding integrity means aligning your day to day action with the right intention, and leaning into the power of something greater than yourself.
-To align with the Devine means having the discipline to show up every day and give it all, whilst paradoxicallysurrendering your need to control, and your attachment to a particular outcome.
+Finding integrity means aligning your day to day activities with the right intention, and leaning into the power of something greater than yourself.
+To align with the Devine means having the discipline to show up every day and give it all, whilst paradoxically surrendering your need to control, and your attachment to a particular outcome.
 When we live and act with integrity, we would be gifted with boundless energy, creativity, and confidence.

 This practice is particularly relevant for the creative and gifted souls, as it offers an antidote to the existential angst and creativity stagnation common experienced by them.
 This angst may manifest itself as the fear that you have not fulfilled your potential, that you are ‘wasting your life’, or ‘seeing it goes by’, or as writers’ or artists’ blocks.